bodo-ai/Bodo/docs/docs/installation_and_setup/install.md

 ## Enabling parallelism in clusters {#cluster_setup}

-Bodo DataFrames relies on MPI for parallel compute.
+Bodo relies on MPI for parallel compute.
 MPI can be configured on clusters easily.
 The cluster nodes need to have passwordless SSH enabled between them, and there should be a host file listing their addresses (see an example tutorial [here](https://mpitutorial.com/tutorials/running-an-mpi-cluster-within-a-lan/){target="blank"}).